-Coffee grounds are popularly used as fertilizer due to their high nutrient content.
-Their acidic properties also make coffee grounds an excellent choice for reducing alkaline soil’s pH (soil pH of above 7).
-Additionally, they are also used in soil to ward off indoor pets and help in reversing the browning of Peace Lilies Leaves.
+Coffee grounds are good for Peace Lilies.
+They are popularly used as fertilizer due to their high nitrogen content.
+The acidic properties reduce alkaline soil pH (above 7).
+It is also used to ward off pets and help reverse leaf browning.

-Fertilizing indoor plants is an important step in plant care, especially in the case of plants like Peace Lilies.
+Fertilizing indoor plants is important in plant care, especially for plants like Peace Lilies.

 Coffee Grounds make an excellent fertilizer for indoor plants as they are rich in nitrogen (2.5-3%).
 It is an essential nutrient if your Peace Lilies are to have green leaves and strong stems.

-Peace Lilies, in general, do well with fertilizer mixtures containing nitrogen, phosphorous, and potassium.
+Peace Lilies generally do well with nitrogen, phosphorous, and potassium fertilizer mixtures.

 Begin by adding coffee grounds to your soil once a month.
 You can always adjust the quantity in the future if there aren’t any improvements.

-Houseplants can be classified into two categories depending on their pH, either acidic or alkaline.
+Houseplants can be classified into two categories depending on their acidic or alkaline pH.

-If your Peace Lilies are suffering due to high pH levels (alkaline soil), adding coffee ground can reduce the soil pH.
+If your Peace Lilies suffer from high pH levels (alkaline soil), adding coffee grounds can reduce the soil pH.